 If you have the legs for it, the other unmissable experience is climbing the ramparts and towers of the castle.
 There is often a queue for this and the first tower is a killer on the muscles, but the view from the top is incredible.
 You also get to climb the gate house and a further tower before coming back down.

 Look out for other interactive experiences like the knight training school.
 This is included in your ticket price but bear in mind that some others, like archery, incur additional charges.
 One other tip, if you want a bit of time away from it all, head to the beautiful garden (pictured below) with a nice tea room in the conservatory.
 Book ahead for afternoon tea if you fancy a real treat.
 Talking of food, there weren’t the usual number of outlets available and so there were some lengthy queues, even though the castle wasn’t very busy.
-We waited almost 25 minutes to buy an ice cream for example.

-While at the castle, try to grab a little time in Warwick itself.
+We certainly enjoyed our family day at Warwick Castle but your visit to Warwick doesn’t have to stop there.
+While at the castle, try to grab a little time in the town itself.
 You can exit the castle and have you hand stamped to allow re-entry.
 The castle is just a few hundred yards from the main shopping street, but there are lots of fascinating landmarks in the town to look out for.
 See our Historic Warwick page for more.

 Warwick Castle is currently open from 10am to 4pm.
 Car parking is £6.